steveoc64/jass/README.md

                                 Adelaide - Tokyo - Singapore

                                 We work with Linux
-                                We code in Go / C / Haskell / R - whatever makes sense We prefer to deploy on FreeBSD
+                                We code in Go & C
+                                We deploy on FreeBSD
                                 We share our code openly under an MIT licence

                                 We dont do Agile
-                                No recruitment agencies
+                                No recruitment agencies please
 ```